voxel51/fiftyone/docs/source/faq/index.rst

 Which web browsers does the FiftyOne App support?
 -------------------------------------------------

-The :ref:`FiftyOne App <fiftyone-app>` fully supports the Chrome, Firefox, and Safari browsers.
+The :ref:`FiftyOne App <fiftyone-app>` fully supports Chrome, Firefox, and Safari.

-You may also find success using other browsers like Edge, Opera, and Chromium, but your mileage may vary.
+You may find success using browsers like Edge, Opera, or Chromium, but your mileage will vary.
 Internet Explorer is explicitly unsupported at this time.

 If using a supported browser is not an option, you can also run FiftyOne :ref:`as a desktop application <faq-desktop-app-support>`.